What is a value proposition? How to write yours well

 Where to use your value proposition

-Once you've created your value proposition, make sure it appears consistently across your business.
-Communicate it directly to customers and train your staff to share it confidently.
+Once you've written your value proposition, use it consistently across your business.
+The more places it appears, the more it reinforces your message to both customers and your team.

 FAQs on value propositions